percona/docs-home/docs/blog/posts/Percona Monitoring and Management/encryption-of-sensitive-data.md

   - Percona Monitoring and Management
 ---

-# Encryption of sensitive data
+# Encryption of sensitive data in Percona Monitoring and Management

 <!-- more -->

+Get hands-on with [Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/index.html){:target="_blank"} by setting up your instance using our [quickstart guide](https://docs.percona.com/percona-monitoring-and-management/quickstart/index.html){:target="_blank"}, or explore the new changes through our [live demo environment](https://pmmdemo.percona.com){:target="_blank"}.

 Plaintext passwords and credentials are among the top ten security risks identified by OWASP (Open Web Application Security Project).